Yandex Cloud

 If a valid secret is detected, the organization owner will get an email from the Yandex Cloud support email address.
 It will contain part of the detected secret and the URL of the resource where it is detected.

-Identity and Access Management will also log the DetectLeakedCredential event to the audit log.
+Identity and Access Management will also include the DetectLeakedCredential event in the audit log.

 What one can do if a secret is detectedWhat one can do if a secret is detected